 Nonalcoholic fatty liver disease (NAFLD) is a term for a range of liver conditions.
 As the name implies, the main characteristic of NAFLD is too much fat stored in liver cells.

-Some individuals with NAFLD can develop nonalcoholic steatohepatitis (NASH), an aggressive form of fatty liver disease, which is marked by liver inflammation and may progress to advanced scarring (cirrhosis) and liver failure.
+Some individuals with NAFLD can develop nonalcoholic steatohepatitis (NASH) — an aggressive form of fatty liver disease, which is marked by liver inflammation and may progress to advanced scarring (cirrhosis) and liver failure.
 This damage is similar to the damage caused by heavy alcohol use.

 Experts don't know exactly why some people accumulate fat in the liver while others do not.
 Similarly, there is limited understanding of why some fatty livers develop inflammation that progresses to cirrhosis.

-NAFLD and NASH are both linked to the following:
+NAFLD and NASH are linked to:

-- High blood sugar (hyperglycemia), indicating prediabetes or type 2 diabetes
+High blood sugar (hyperglycemia), indicating prediabetes or Type 2 diabetes

-- High levels of fats, particularly triglycerides, in the blood
+High levels of fats, particularly triglycerides, in the blood

 These combined health problems appear to promote the deposit of fat in the liver.
 For some people, this excess fat acts as a toxin to liver cells, causing liver inflammation and NASH, which may lead to a buildup of scar tissue in the liver.